shijir0927/liri-node-app/README.md

 *EX: If I was working on my work projects and figuring out pushing and pulling conflicts and suddenly feel like going to a concert, I can just search it up from my command line without having to go to browser.*

+## How to set up the app?

+Step 1: Clone the repository to your desktop
+Step 2: Open the gitbash/terminal window
+Step 3: cd to desktop/liri-node-app

+Now you can use the LIRI app.

+`node liri concert-this <concert-name>`
+`node liri spotify-this-song <song-name>`
+`node liri movie-this <movie-name>`